- Purchase the complete Expat Arrivals United Kingdom Guide (PDF)

 Communication in the United Kingdom

-Historically, the British have been known for their stiff upper lip and the ‘Blitz spirit’ demonstrated during World War II.
+Historically, the British have been known for their stiff upper lip and the 'Blitz spirit' demonstrated during World War II.
 This grin-and-bear-it attitude in the face of hardship and adversity is still sometimes apparent today.

-Expats may also find that people in the UK seem more distant and reserved than those from North America and southern Europe.
+Expats may also find that people in the UK seem more distant and reserved than those from North America and parts of Europe.
 They like their personal space and prefer to maintain a little distance between themselves and the person they are speaking to.

 The British value their privacy and expats shouldn't expect a tour of the home when visiting a British friend.
 They expect others to respect their privacy and this extends to personal questions.
 As well as avoiding discussions on someone’s financial situation or relationships, expats should be careful in asking a British person where they are from as this can potentially be seen as an attempt to place the person on the social or class scale.